firozshah18/lidar_odometry_for_beginner/README.md

 ## Acknowledgments

 This tutorial was inspired by the need to make LiDAR odometry more accessible to beginners.
 Special thanks to the open-source SLAM community for their foundational work.

----

-*"This guide aims to be a small lantern on your learning journey, lowering the barrier to entry into the fascinating world of LiDAR Odometry."*